GaVS: 3D-Grounded Video Stabilization via Temporally-Consistent Local Reconstruction and Rendering: Related Work

 Similarly-minded full-frame stabilization works have been proposed in the literature.
 Here, the overarching scheme resolves around optical flow estimation, followed by multi-frame feature warping and fusion to produce stabilized frames with no cropping.
 Each approach adds its own touch, i.e. adopting a frame interpolation paradigm~\cite{choi2020deep}, employing hybrid fusion~\cite{liu2021hybrid}, using flow out-painting~\cite{zhao2023fast}, harnessing meta learning~\cite{ali2024harnessing}, or performing fusion in 3D~\cite{peng20243d}.
 However, due to the use of 2D cues (i.e. depth, optical flow) as a 3D proxy, these works do not model true 3D and inherit the limitations of 2D or 2.5D works: prone to geometric distortions, poor generalization to open domain videos.
 In contract, our `local reconstruction and rendering' paradigm with test-time adaptation introduces a novel 3D perspective for the task of video stabilization. \\

-\textbf{Scene reconstruction} Our pipeline builds upon scene reconstruction works, particularly feed-forward variants that predict geometric and photometric information from a single or few views, typically modeled as multi-plane images~\cite{tulsiani2018layer,tucker2020single}, neural radiance fields~\cite{wang2021ibrnet,chibane2021stereo,chen2021mvsnerf,du2023learning,xu2024murf, You2024CVPR}, or, most relevant to ours, GS primitives~\cite{wewer24latentsplat,chen2024mvsplat}.
+\textbf{Scene reconstruction} Recent advances in volumetric scene representations~\cite{mildenhall2021nerf,kerbl20233d} have significantly improved dense scene reconstruction for novel view synthesis.
+While several methods have been proposed to reconstruct both static~\cite{You2024CVPR, meuleman2023localrf} and dynamic~\cite{wang2024shape, Lei2024MoSca:Scaffolds, zhao2024pseudo, stearns2024dynamic} scenes from unconstrained camera trajectories, they often lack dynamic modeling or require lengthy optimization.
+Our pipeline builds upon feed-forward variants that predict geometric and photometric information from a single or few views, typically modeled as multi-plane images~\cite{tulsiani2018layer,tucker2020single}, neural radiance fields~\cite{wang2021ibrnet,chibane2021stereo,chen2021mvsnerf,du2023learning,xu2024murf}, or, most relevant to ours, GS primitives~\cite{wewer24latentsplat,chen2024mvsplat}.
 A major drawback of few-view feed-forward reconstruction works is their static scene assumption.
 To remedy this situation, variants like Flash3D~\cite{szymanowicz2024flash3d} leverage monocular depth estimators to predict the GS primitives per view, implicitly handling dynamics along the way.
 However, such works still struggle to predict consistent outcomes in consecutive frames, due to the lack of explicit temporal (i.e. cross-view) modeling and inherent scale ambiguity.
 Our test-time optimization scheme with cross-frame regularization enhances consistency in consecutive frames reconstructions. \\

 \textbf{Video depth estimation} Our work is loosely related to monocular depth estimation, which in a video setting, like ours, typically exhibits flickering and scale variance issues.
 The latter are detrimental for stabilization, which requires temporally smooth and consistent depth.
 To address this, test-time optimization approaches with flow-based losses~\cite{luo2020consistent,kopf2021robust} or learning-based neural modules~\cite{zhang2019exploiting,wang2023neural,shao2024learning} have been proposed.
 Recently, works like DepthCrafter~\cite{hu2024depthcrafter} and DepthAnyVideo~\cite{yang2024depth} investigated foundational models with temporal layers for consistent depth in open domain videos.
 However, these works only support a limited window of frames, still suffer from generalization issues, and most importantly only predict relative depth.
 In contrast, we employ a metric depth estimator~\cite{piccinelli2024unidepth} and leverage our test-time optimization scheme, with multi-view dynamics-aware photometric supervision and cross-frame regularization, to enforce temporally and geometrically consistent reconstructions.